MicrosoftDocs/quantum-docs/articles/overview-resource-estimator-output-data.md

 When estimating the resources of an algorithm, you can use the space-time diagram to visualize the tradeoffs between the number of physical qubits and the runtime of the algorithm.

 > [!NOTE]
 > To see multiple optimal combinations in the space-time diagram, you need to set the estimation type to [Pareto frontier estimation](xref:microsoft.quantum.overview.resources-estimator#pareto-frontier-estimation).
+If you run the Resource Estimator in Visual Studio Code using the **Q#: Calculate Resource Estimates** option, the Pareto frontier estimation is enabled by default.

 The space-time diagram allows you to find the optimal combination of {number of qubits, runtime} pairs that satisfy the constraints of the quantum hardware.
 The diagram shows the number of physical qubits and the runtime of the algorithm for each {number of qubits, runtime} pair.

+To run the space-time diagram in Jupyter Notebook, you can use the `EstimatesOverview` widget from the `qsharp-widgets` package.

 ```python
 import qsharp